-BEIJING, April 26 (Reuters) - China’s iron ore futures gave up early gains and fell for a fourth session in a row, despite firm demand at steel mills who are ramping up output to cash in fat profits.
+BEIJING, April 26 (Reuters) - China’s iron ore futures drifted up on Friday after falling for three days, supported by firm demand at steel mills who are ramping up output to cash in fat profits.

 Weekly utilisation rates at mills across the nation continued to rise this week as of April 26, up 0.55 percentage points from last week to 70.58 percent, data compiled by Mysteel consultancy showed.